WeibelLab-Teaching/CSE_218_118_Fa20_Team_Virtual_Party/README.md

 3. Then install the **Live Server** extention by *Ritwick Dey* in **VSCode**
 4. Once the installation is finished, click **Go Live** on the `index.html`
 5. A new window should popup with the app as a new tab in your preferred browser
-6. You can always visit `localhost:5500` (the defaut port by the extention)
+6. You can always visit `localhost:5500` (the default port by the extension)

 ## Why The Project is Useful?
-Since the begining of the lockdown due to COVID-19, the majority of people started to moving away from face-to-face interactions to virtual communications.
+Since the begining of the lockdown due to COVID-19, the majority of people started to moving away from face-to-face interactions to virtual communication.

 However, there is need for social app that offers a laid back and immersive experience.
 Looking at the current social/real-time communication apps have their downsides:
 - **Zoom:** offers a very formal setting, has no open lobbies, and almost no interactions/entertainment offered